PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 Your final (<mark>individual</mark>) deliverables are:
 - [ ] a research proposal detailing your research plan (max 1000 words) documenting your research question and study design (APA style, Latex formatted).
-- [ ] scientific report (max 5000 words) documenting your complete research cycle (introduction, methods, results, discussion; APA style, Latex formatted).
+- [ ] scientific report (~4000 words +- 200) documenting your complete research cycle (introduction, methods, results, discussion; APA style, Latex formatted).

 > The best papers will be invited to present their findings to the domain heads via a presentation.